alexisaperez/atom-git-control/README.md

-# Atom git-control
+# Atom git-hubtroll

 ## What

 Provides a GUI interface to manage all commonly-used git commands.

-This is a first-release, while tested as part of creating this package, it has not been extensively used on much larger projects.
-In short: there are possibly still some issues remaining.
-At the same time, wanted to get the package out there and used.
+This is a fork of the [git-control](https://atom.io/packages/git-control) project by [MarcelMue](https://github.com/MarcelMue) and [Jaco Greeff](https://github.com/jacogr).
+This fork swaps out git flow functionality for [HubFlow](https://datasift.github.io/gitflow/)

 ![Git](https://raw.githubusercontent.com/jacogr/atom-git-control/master/screenshots/git-01.png)